rajpadige/Predictive-Model-for-Bank-Failures/README.md

-Predictive Model for Bank Failures 💼📉
-Introduction 🌟
-In March 2023, the financial sector faced significant challenges as Silicon Valley Bank and Signature Bank failed, raising concerns about a potential ripple effect reminiscent of the 2008 financial crisis.
-To address these concerns, we developed a predictive model that utilizes historical financial data and machine learning algorithms to identify early signs of bank distress.

-Our goal was to create a tool that accurately predicts bank failures based on objective financial indicators.
-This tool aims to empower regulators and banks with the ability to detect potential risks early and take preventive action to safeguard the financial system.

-Literature Review 📚🔍
-Drawing inspiration from studies conducted by organizations like the European Banking Authority and academic institutions such as Bryant University and the University of Brasilia, we explored various machine learning techniques.
-These studies demonstrated the potential of models like Logistic Regression, Decision Trees, Random Forests, and Support Vector Machines in predicting bank failures in diverse regions.

-Problem Statement 🎯
-Our research aimed to answer a critical question: Can we predict bank failures using historical financial data and performance metrics?
-We focused on publicly available measures that ensure comparability across banks, seeking patterns that indicate potential risks.

-Methodology 📊🔬
-We employed five machine learning techniques to tackle this binary classification problem:

-Random Forest
-Decision Tree
-Logistic Regression
-Support Vector Machine (SVM)
-k-Nearest Neighbors (k-NN)
-Each model’s unique strengths made it a valuable candidate for our analysis.

-Data Collection and Preparation 📈🔍
-The dataset included historical financial data from over 94,000 FDIC-insured banks, spanning from 1984 to the present.
-Data was sourced using FDIC's BankFind Suite API and included financial metrics like:

-Return on Assets (ROA)
-Net Interest Margin (NIM)
-Efficiency Ratio (ER)
-Loan to Assets (LTA)
-Loan Loss Provision to Total Assets (LLP)
-Rigorous data cleaning and handling of missing values ensured a high-quality dataset.
-The data was split into training and testing sets to evaluate model performance effectively.

-Analysis and Results 📝📈
-The models were evaluated using metrics such as accuracy, sensitivity, specificity, precision, and F1-score.
-The performance results were as follows:

-Random Forest:

-Accuracy: 96.51%
-Sensitivity: 95.98%
-Specificity: 96.73%
-Precision: 96.33%
-F1-score: 96.16%
-Decision Tree:

-Accuracy: 94.82%
-Sensitivity: 93.74%
-Specificity: 95.05%
-Precision: 94.56%
-F1-score: 94.15%
-Logistic Regression:

-Accuracy: 91.86%
-Sensitivity: 87.77%
-Specificity: 93.53%
-Precision: 90.82%
-F1-score: 89.27%
-Support Vector Machine (SVM):

-Accuracy: 93.91%
-Sensitivity: 92.55%
-Specificity: 94.18%
-Precision: 93.71%
-F1-score: 93.13%
-k-Nearest Neighbors (k-NN):

-Accuracy: 95.03%
-Sensitivity: 93.57%
-Specificity: 95.41%
-Precision: 94.90%
-F1-score: 94.23%
-Conclusion and Recommendations 🎉🔮
-The Random Forest model demonstrated the highest accuracy at 96.51% and sensitivity at 95.98%, making it the most effective for predicting bank failures.
-To further enhance predictive power, we recommend employing an ensemble model that combines the strengths of all five techniques.
-This approach achieves an overall accuracy of 96.29% and sensitivity of 95.69%.

-This model provides regulators and banks with a robust tool for early risk identification.
-While powerful, it should be complemented with contextual factors to ensure well-rounded decision-making and risk management.

-By leveraging this predictive tool, we can contribute to a more resilient and stable financial future.
+# Predictive Model for Bank Failures 💼📉

+## Introduction 🌟

+On March 10th, 2023, the financial world was shaken when Silicon Valley Bank reported its failure, followed by Signature Bank on March 12th, 2023.
+These events raised concerns about a potential domino effect, reminiscent of the 2008 financial crisis.
+In light of such uncertainties, we set out to develop a powerful tool to predict bank failures based on historical financial data and advanced machine learning algorithms.

+The goal of our study is to create a preemptive model that can accurately predict bank failures using objective financial indicators from a bank's historical performance.
+By harnessing the power of machine learning, regulators and banks can identify early signs of distress and implement preventive measures to safeguard the financial system.

+## Literature Review 📚🔍

+Inspired by various studies conducted worldwide, we embarked on this project to explore machine learning techniques for predicting bank insolvencies.
+Our research draws inspiration from studies conducted by the European Banking Authority, Bryant University, and the University of Brasilia, among others.
+These studies employed diverse machine learning models, such as Logistic Regression, Decision Trees, Random Forests, and Support Vector Machines, for predicting bank failures in different regions.

+## Problem Statement 🎯

+Our core question is straightforward yet challenging: *Can we predict the failure of a bank solely based on historical financial data and performance metrics?* We focused on publicly available financial measures with high comparability across the banking sector, aiming to uncover patterns that might indicate potential failures.

+## Methodology 📊🔬

+To tackle this classification problem, we meticulously selected five diverse machine learning techniques: Random Forest, Decision Tree, Logistic Regression, Support Vector Machine, and k-Nearest Neighbors.
+Each model possesses unique strengths in classifying binary outcomes, making them ideal candidates for our predictive analysis.

+## Data Collection and Preparation 📈🔍

+Our dataset comprises historical financial data from over 94,000 FDIC-insured banks, spanning from 1984 onwards.
+We collected key variables using FDIC's BankFind Suite API, including:

+- **Return on Assets (ROA)**
+- **Net Interest Margin (NIM)**
+- **Efficiency Ratio (ER)**
+- **Loan to Assets (LTA)**
+- **Loan Loss Provision to Total Assets (LLP)**

+With rigorous data cleaning and handling of missing values, we ensured the reliability and accuracy of our dataset.
+We prepared the data for analysis, splitting it into training and testing sets to assess model performance effectively.

+## Analysis and Results 📝📈

+The models were trained on the training set and evaluated using various metrics like accuracy, sensitivity, specificity, precision, and F1-score.
+After rigorous analysis, the results were as follows:

+- **Random Forest:**
+  - **Accuracy:** 96.51% 🎯
+  - **Sensitivity:** 95.98% 🚀
+  - **Specificity:** 96.73% 🎯
+  - **Precision:** 96.33% 🎯
+  - **F1-score:** 96.16% 📈

+- **Decision Tree:**
+  - **Accuracy:** 94.82% 🌳
+  - **Sensitivity:** 93.74% 📊
+  - **Specificity:** 95.05% 📈
+  - **Precision:** 94.56% 🎯
+  - **F1-score:** 94.15% 🚀

+- **Logistic Regression:**
+  - **Accuracy:** 91.86% 📈
+  - **Sensitivity:** 87.77% 📊
+  - **Specificity:** 93.53% 📈
+  - **Precision:** 90.82% 🎯
+  - **F1-score:** 89.27% 🚀

+- **Support Vector Machine:**
+  - **Accuracy:** 93.91% 📈
+  - **Sensitivity:** 92.55% 📊
+  - **Specificity:** 94.18% 📈
+  - **Precision:** 93.71% 🎯
+  - **F1-score:** 93.13% 🚀

+- **k-Nearest Neighbors:**
+  - **Accuracy:** 95.03% 📈
+  - **Sensitivity:** 93.57% 📊
+  - **Specificity:** 95.41% 🎯
+  - **Precision:** 94.90% 🚀
+  - **F1-score:** 94.23% 🚀

+## Conclusion and Recommendations 🎉🔮

+Our analysis revealed that the **Random Forest model** stands out as the most accurate in predicting bank failures, achieving an impressive **96.51% accuracy** and **95.98% sensitivity**.
+To maximize the predictive power, we propose utilizing an **ensemble model** that combines the strengths of all five models, yielding an accuracy of **96.29%** and a sensitivity of **95.69%**.

+This predictive tool can serve as an essential resource for regulators and banks to identify potential risks early and implement effective preventive measures.
+However, it is essential to complement this model with other contextual factors to make informed decisions and ensure comprehensive risk management.

+With this robust predictive model at hand, let's pave the way for a more resilient and stable financial future! 🏦🚀💪